Skip to main content

 Step 2:

-Delete the sample data - these are just examples of properly filled out transactions.
+Delete the sample data - these are just examples of properly filled out transactions for you to use as a reference when entering your first few transactions.

-Continue to fill out this template for each of your transactions that need to be imported.
-Detailed instructions for what to enter for each transaction type are outlined in the following section.
+Begin filling out this template for each of your transactions that need to be imported.
+Detailed instructions for what to enter for each transaction type are outlined in the following Spreadsheet Fields Explained section.
+We recommend reading through this section while filling out the template.

-Note - Do not remove optional columns entirely, just leave them blank.
+2. Do not remove optional columns from your sheet entirely, just leave them blank.
+Deleting these will cause your import to fail.

 Step 3: